The Latest: Albania detains 19 Afghans, 1 suspected smuggler

-BELGRADE, Serbia (AP) -- The Latest on Europe's migrant crisis (all times local):
+BELGRADE, Serbia (AP) -- The Latest developments on Europe's migration situation (all times local):

 Albanian police say they have detained 19 Afghans and arrested one suspected Albanian smuggler trying to illegally help them cross into neighboring Montenegro to reach Western European countries.

 The police statement on Sunday said another Albanian organizing the smuggling was still at large.